History of Spain (1808–1874): The Carlist War and the Regencies (1833–1843)

-After their fall from grace in 1823 at the hands of a French invasion, Spanish liberals had pinned their hopes on Ferdinand VII's wife, Maria Cristina of Bourbon-Two Sicilies, who bore some marks as a liberal and a reformer.
+After their fall from grace in 1823 at the hands of a French invasion, Spanish liberals had pinned their hopes on Ferdinand VII's spouse Maria Cristina of Bourbon-Two Sicilies, who bore some marks as a liberal and a reformer.
 However, when she became regent for her daughter Isabella in 1833, she made it clear to the court that she intended no such reforms.
 Even still, an alliance of convenience was formed with the progresista faction at court against the conservatives, who backed the rebel Infante Carlos of Spain.

 Carlos, who declared his support for the ancient, pre-Bourbon privileges of the fueros, received considerable support from the Basque country, Aragon, and Catalonia, which valued their ancient privileges from Madrid.
 The insurrection seemed, at first, a catastrophic failure for the Carlists, who were quickly driven out of most of Aragon and Catalonia, and forced to cling to the uplands of Navarre by the end of 1833.
 At this crucial moment, however, Carlos named the Basque Tomás de Zumalacárregui, a veteran guerrilla of the Peninsular War, to be his commander-in-chief.
 Within a matter of months, Zumalacárregui reversed the fortunes of the Carlist cause and drove government forces out of most of Navarre, and launched a campaign into Aragon.
 By 1835, what was once a band of defeated guerrillas in Navarre had turned into an army of 30,000 in control of all of Spain north of the Ebro River, with the exception of the fortified ports on the northern coast.

 The position of the government was growing increasingly desperate.
 Rumors of a liberal coup to oust Maria Cristina abounded in Madrid, compounding the danger of the Carlist army which was now within striking distance of the capital.
 Appeals for aid did not fall on deaf ears; France, which had replaced the reactionary monarchy of Charles X with the liberal monarchy of Louis-Philippe in 1830, was sympathetic to the Cristino cause.
 The Whig governments of Viscount Melbourne were similarly friendly, and organized volunteers and material aid for Spain.
 Still confident of his successes, however, Don Carlos joined his troops on the battlefield.
 While Zumalacárregui agitated for a campaign to take Madrid, Carlos ordered his commander to take a port on the coast.
 In the subsequent campaign, Zumalacárregui died after being shot in the calf.
 There was suspicion that Carlos, jealous of his general's successes and politics, conspired to have him killed.